PhD/MPhil Biomaterials / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The Biomaterials research programmes cover an exciting area of research in the School focusing both on fundamental understanding of interactions between man-made materials and biological tissues and the development of useful applications.
+The Biomaterials research programmes cover an exciting area of research in the Department focusing both on fundamental understanding of interactions between man-made materials and biological tissues and the development of useful applications.
 We have close links with the world's leading pharmaceutical and medical device companies and the clinical applications of our research impact many areas of medicine.
 There are flexible study packages available, as well as an extensive range of PhD studentships and University funding packages .
-Many of our research students are sponsored by a variety of School, University and industry resources.
+Many of our research students are sponsored by a variety of Department, University and industry resources.
 Please contact us to find out more.

 The subject of biomaterials covers those materials that are used in the context of biology and medicine, usually to evaluate, treat, augment or replace any tissue, organ or function of the body.
 In surgery, a biomaterial may be a synthetic material used to replace part of a living system or to function in intimate contact with living tissue.